Jack Ruddy: After Wolves

 On 25 March 2022, Ruddy signed for West of Scotland League Premier Division side Darvel.

 After a short spell with East Kilbride, Ruddy then signed for Cowdenbeath.

+Following a successful trial period, Ruddy signed for Isthmian League Premier Division side Dulwich Hamlet ahead of the 2023–24 season.
+In January 2024, he joined Lowland League club Bo'ness United.

 International career

 Ruddy was called up for the Scottish under-19 team in September 2015 for a friendly tournament in Germany the following month; he was the only member of the squad playing outside the top two divisions of English or Scottish football.
 He earned his only cap at that level on 9 October in a 2–2 draw with the United States in Reutlingen.

 Selected for the Scotland under-20 squad in the 2017 Toulon Tournament.
 The team went to claim the bronze medal.
 It was the nations first ever medal at the competition.

 After four games at under-20 level, Ruddy played his only under-21 game on 28 March 2017, a goalless draw with Estonia.